dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 heatmap(interest)
 ```

 ![png](Part_I_exploration_files/Part_I_exploration_92_0.png)

-There is a weak negative corelation between original loan amount and borrowerAPR%, thus these are inversely related.
+There is a weak negative correlation between the original loan amount and borrowerAPR%, thus these are inversely related.
-There is also a weak positive correlation between loan original amount and credit score range upper.
+There is also a weak positive correlation between the loan original amount and credit score range upper.
 There is a weak correlation between ishomeowner and loanoroginalamount.
 There is a weak correlation between statedMonthlyincome and LoanOriginalAmount
 there is also a weak correlation between ishomeowner and credit score.